 The responsibilities of the NPEL are set out in its Articles (see NPEL Structure).
 Simply put, NPEL maintains and improves the roads and common parts within the Estate, but it is also a Company run by its Members and is there to represent us all.

 The NPEL monitors the state of the various roads and common areas, considers priority in resurfacing, determines where speed ramps should be installed, etc, and generally oversees representations and complaints made by residents.

 The Park is a private estate and therefore the roads, footpaths and common areas are maintainable at the residents’ expense.
-Each freeholder is liable for the payment of a half-yearly rent charge, which is set by the Company each year.
+Each freeholder is liable for the payment of a half-yearly rent charge, which is set by the Company each year, for more information on how the charge is calculated see here.
 The average rent charge payable is approximately £400.00 per annum and is based on the number of habitable rooms within any dwelling.

 The rent charge is levied in July and January.
 Any queries regarding the ‘points’ allocated to any property or the amount payable should be made to the Estate Office.
 The payment of the rent charge is a legal obligation and can be enforced through the Courts by the Company.